Rajadurai (film): Cast

+Production

+The song "Radha Radha" choreographed by Prabhu Deva was initially picturised for another film starring Vijayakanth; since it was not included in that film it was used instead for Rajadurai.

 Soundtrack

 The music was composed by Deva.

-Reception
+Critical reception

 Malini Mannath of The Indian Express wrote, ".. the story being a rehash of earlier ones, the screenplay full of gaps and actor not quite carrying off the double role, the film [..] is a disappointment".
 C. R. K. of Kalki said that, despite the son character being too similar to Vijayakanth's earlier roles, the actor showed new acting dimensions in his performance as the father.

+In other media

+The story of Rajadurai became the basis for another Tamil film The Greatest of All Time (2024).